 If the theater industry were to emulate film and start doling out its annual worst-of awards, then “Lion in the Streets” could sweep all categories.
-Everything about this show is so aggressively inept that the failure becomes a kind of achievement.
+Everything about this show, from script to acting to sound design, is so aggressively inept that the failure becomes a kind of achievement.
 In the absence of awards, the best we can do is catalog the disasters and hope they’ll be remembered as warnings.

 Judith Thompson’s script manages to be both pretentious and shallow.
 It attempts to follow Isobel (Tania Molina), a murdered young girl whose ghost looks on at the suffering in her community.
 Really, though, Isobel is too busy spouting faux-poetic drivel about violence — “You are a slave of the lion!
 I smell the lion’s spray!” — to observe much of anything.

 Nor does Thompson develop the child’s character.
 All we know is she’s Portuguese, she was murdered, and she’s the kind of ghost who constantly asks her audience, “Who gonna take me home?
 You gotta bus ticket?”

 This obnoxious role would defeat the best of actors.
 But Molina makes it worse by playing Isobel as a wide-eyed angel child, employing the breathy voice and awkward movements that so many lazy performers think represent childhood.
 And as a final blow to the nerves, director Kareem Fahmy lets her fidget for two solid hours.
 She only stops twitching when Fahmy has her twirl like a freak ballerina during someone else’s monologue.

 Of course, chaos is the director’s style.
 Literally every scene devolves into high-pitched screaming, as though volume were the only option for intensity.
 Most of the actors play multiple roles — among others, Isobel watches rape victims, widows, and a lisping homosexual — but all their perfs blend into the same screeching cacophony.